davide-marino00/PBI_DOCS/refac.md

 			    'vw_missing_timesheet'[MissingHours] < 0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees who have recorded negative missing hours in a timesheet report.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees who have recorded negative missing hours in a timesheet.

+Here's a breakdown of what it does:

-1. **CALCULATE Function**: This function is used to modify the context in which data is evaluated.
-In this case, it is being used to apply a specific filter to the data.
+1. **CALCULATE Function**: This function modifies the context in which data is evaluated.
+In this case, it is used to apply a specific filter to the data.

-2. **DISTINCTCOUNT Function**: This part of the expression counts the number of unique Employee IDs.
-It ensures that each employee is only counted once, even if they have multiple entries.
+2. **DISTINCTCOUNT**: This part counts the number of unique Employee IDs from the 'vw_missing_timesheet' table.
+Essentially, it ensures that each employee is only counted once, even if they have multiple entries.

-3. **'vw_missing_timesheet'[MissingHours] < 0**: This is the filter applied to the data.
-It specifies that we are only interested in records where the 'MissingHours' value is less than zero, meaning we are looking for instances where employees have negative missing hours.
+3. **Filter Condition**: The expression includes a filter that only considers records where the 'MissingHours' value is less than 0.
+This means it focuses solely on instances where employees have reported negative hours, which could indicate an error or an adjustment in their timesheet.

-In summary, this measure counts how many different employees have negative missing hours recorded in the timesheet data.
-This could be useful for identifying issues with time reporting or understanding employee attendance patterns.
+In summary, this measure counts how many different employees have negative missing hours recorded in their timesheets, helping the business identify potential issues with time reporting or attendance.

 **`Dax_EmpCount`**